Where To See Holiday Lights In and Around Boston

 Sure, not everyone goes in for all the traditions and tchotchkes that are associated with the holiday season.
 But we don't know anyone—young or old—who isn't delighted by winter wonderlands filled with lighted displays, twinkling trees, and sparkling scenes.
 We've rounded up some of the best light displays in or around Boston, from newer sensations like Blink!, downtown, to the storied La Salette Shrine, south of the city.
-Set aside an evening, bring a thermos of cocoa, and experience some magic as a family.
+Whether you venture out to a dazzling display or just drive around to these spectacularly decorated neighborhood homes, set aside an evening, bring a thermos of cocoa, and experience some magic as a family.

 ZooLights at the Stone Zoo—Stone Zoo, Stoneham

 Get into the holiday spirit by strolling along tree-lined paths lit by thousands of twinkling lights.
 Visit Yukon Creek with its bald eagles, a North American porcupine, a gray fox, and arctic foxes.
-Children meet Stone Zoo’s reindeer up close during the nightly photo opportunities and can visit with Santa, who awaits their arrival in Santa’s Castle (until 12/23).
+Children meet Stone Zoo’s reindeer up close during the nightly photo opportunities and can visit with Santa, who awaits their arrival in Santa’s Castle.

 ZooLights at Stone Zoo is an annual favorite.
 Photo courtesy of Zoo New England